Ioan Gruffudd: Career

-Gruffudd started his acting career at the age of 13 in a Welsh television film, Austin (1986), and later moved on to the Welsh language soap opera Pobol y Cwm (People of the Valley) from 1987 to 1994.
-He also played football with the Pobol y Cwm football team Cwmderi FC alongside co-stars Hywel Emrys, Gwyn Elfyn and Ieuan Rhys.
-During this time, he was also active on stage, in-school performances, and in the 1991 Urdd Eisteddfod production of Cwlwm.
+Gruffudd's acting career began at the age of 13 with the Welsh television film, Austin (1986), followed by appearing in the Welsh language soap opera Pobol y Cwm (People of the Valley) from 1987 to 1994.
+He also played football with the Pobol y Cwm football team Cwmderi FC alongside co-stars Hywel Emrys, Gwyn Elfyn, and Ieuan Rhys.
+During this time, he was also active on stage, in school performances, and in the 1991 Urdd Eisteddfod production of Cwlwm.

 In 1992, aged 18, he began attending the Royal Academy of Dramatic Art (RADA) in London.
 However, he was only given small parts in the academy's productions, and feeling isolated and directionless, almost dropped out several times.
-But in 1995, while in his final year, he was cast in Ibsen's Hedda Gabler as George (Jörgen) Tesman, the husband of Hedda, the lead character.
+But in 1995, while in his final year, he was cast in Ibsen's Hedda Gabler as George (Jørgen) Tesman, the husband of Hedda, the lead character.
 This performance led to his being offered the role of Jeremy Poldark in the 1996 TV remake of Poldark.

 After playing Oscar Wilde's lover John Gray in 1997's Wilde he took a role as Fifth Officer Harold Lowe in James Cameron's film Titanic.
 He later landed the role of Horatio Hornblower in Hornblower, the Meridian production of the C. S. Forester novels (1998–2003), shown on ITV and A&E. He has said: "It was quite something for an unknown actor to get the lead.
 So I will always be grateful to Hornblower. ...
 I would love to play this character through every stage of his life.
 I think it would be unique to have an actor playing him from the very early days as a midshipman, through till he's an Admiral.
 So, I would love to play this character till he perishes."

 His television work includes playing the character Pip in the BBC TV production of Charles Dickens' Great Expectations (1999), Lt.
 John Feeley in BBC One's Warriors (1999) and architect Philip Bosinney in ITV's adaptation of The Forsyte Saga (2002).
 He has starred in the films 102 Dalmatians (2000), Black Hawk Down (2001) and King Arthur (2004).